mattwar/UnionTypes/README.md

     }
 ```

-#### Customize Each Case
+#### You can also customize each case:

-In order to customize settings for individual you can specify a `Case` attribute on the factory method.
+In order to customize settings for individual case you can specify a `Case` attribute on the factory method.
-If the factory is not declare you can also place the `Case` attributes on the union itself.

 | Property | Type | Description | Default |
 |:---------|:-----|:------------|:--------|